millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ![](./images/700/Picture700-30.png)

 -   Let’s rename our SQL Scratchpad notebook to something more informative.
-Click on text in the “**comments**” column to select the scratchpad so we can rename it.
-After you click, the “SQL Query Scratchpad” will become selected and the menu buttons above will activate
+Click on text in the **comments** column to select the scratchpad so we can rename it.
+After you click, the “SQL Query Scratchpad” will become selected and the menu buttons above will activate.

 ![](./images/700/Picture700-31.png)

 ![](./images/700/Picture700-32.png)

--   Click on the “**Edit**” button to pop-up the settings dialog for this notebook and enter the information as shown in the image below
+-   Click on the **Edit** button to pop-up the settings dialog for this notebook and enter the information as shown in the image below
     (*note that the connection information is read-only because this is managed by Autonomous Data Warehouse Cloud*):

 ![](./images/700/Picture700-33.png)